Bhagat Singh: Gandhi's role

-On March 23, Mahatama Gandhi had written letter to viceroy in which he appealed for commutation for the death sentences against Bhagat Singh, Sukhdev and Rajguru.
-However, there have been unfounded claims that Gandhi had an opportunity to stop Singh's execution.
-In contrast, it is held that Gandhi did not have enough influence with the British to stop the execution, much less arrange it, but that he did his best to save Singh's life.
+On 23 March, Mahatama Gandhi had written a letter to viceroy appealing for commutation for the death sentences against Bhagat Singh, Sukhdev and Rajguru.
+While there have been unfounded claims that Gandhi had an opportunity to stop Singh's execution, it is held that Gandhi did not have enough influence with the British to stop the execution, much less arrange it, but that he did his best to save Singh's life.
 Gandhi supporters assert that Singh's role in the independence movement was no threat to Gandhi's role as its leader, so he would have no reason to want him dead.
 Gandhi always maintained that he was a great admirer of Singh's patriotism.
 He also stated that he was opposed to Singh's execution (and for that matter, capital punishment in general) and proclaimed that he had no power to stop it.
 Of Singh's execution Gandhi said: "The government certainly had the right to hang these men.
 However, there are some rights which do credit to those who possess them only if they are enjoyed in name only."
 Gandhi also once remarked about capital punishment: "I cannot in all conscience agree to anyone being sent to the gallows.
 God alone can take life, because he alone gives it."
 Gandhi had managed to have 90,000 political prisoners, who were not members of his Satyagraha movement, released under the Gandhi–Irwin Pact.
 According to a report in the Indian magazine Frontline, he did plead several times for the commutation of the death sentences of Singh, Rajguru and Sukhdev, including a personal visit on 19 March 1931.
 In a letter to the Viceroy on the day of their execution, he pleaded fervently for commutation, not knowing that the letter would arrive too late.
 Lord Irwin, the Viceroy, later said: